-Currimundi Lake Conservation Park (also known as Kathleen McArthur Conservation Park) was named after Kathleen McArthur who was a conservationist and wildflower artist.
+Currimundi Lake Conservation Park (also known as Kathleen McArthur Conservation Park) was named after Kathleen McArthur, a conservationist and wildflower artist.
 Kathleen had campaigned for the protection of this lake and other wallum heathlands on the Sunshine Coast.

-This conservation park is an interesting place to take a walk and photographs a wide array of bird species who live within the park.
+This conservation park is an exciting place to take a walk and photograph a wide array of bird species who live within the park.

 Currimundi Lake Conservation Park, Kathleen McArthur Park

 Visitors come to Currimundi Lake to kayak, watch birds, take long bushwalks and study nature.
 At the entry of the conservation park, you will spot a kayak launching platform.

 Take a walk through the park on one of the many fire management trails that provide walkers access through this small reserve.
 Popular walks include:

 Heath Circuit: 1.4km (return), allow 40 mins, you will be taken through woodland and to a viewing point that looks over Currimundi Lake.
 Look out for a massive range of natural wildflowers and plants.

 Beach Access Track: 2km (return), allow 1 hour, you will follow Heath Circuit before branching off into the forest where you will have scenic views south to Caloundra and south-east to Moreton Island.